 The options menu allows you to adapt Enigma to your preferences.
+It consists of four pages (video, audio, config, paths) and a start page presenting the most important settings.

 Language Choose the language for the menus and (if available) for the in-level documents.